Government

 NSW Staysafe Committee

-In December 2010, the NSW Staysafe Committee decided announced the terms of reference for their enquiry into “vulnerable road users” which includes motorcycle riders:
+In December 2010, the NSW Staysafe Committee announced the terms of reference for their enquiry into “vulnerable road users” which includes motorcycle riders:

 “That the Committee inquire into and report on vulnerable road users, specifically motorcycle and bicycle safety, with particular reference to: